 Over to you!

-How has German noun gender been for you so far as you grapple with the language?
+How difficult has it been for you to remember German noun gender so far as you grapple with the language?

 Are there any tricks and tips I should add to my list?